Robert John Meehan said, “We are not just teachers, we are the managers of the world’s greatest resource: Children!”.

 This is the essence of teaching which we need to make a difference.

-As teachers, we are open to some realities in the classroom scenarios.
-There are heartbreaking results.
+As teachers, we are open to certain realities in classroom scenarios.
+There can be heartbreaking results.
 Blast!
 Such situations will bring doubts about our performances as teachers.

 Let’s admit it.
 As the captain of the ship, we precisely know what’s happening.